 Clowney attends Dorman High School in Roebuck, S.C.
 There he helped lead Dorman to the state finals while averaging 10 points, 8 rebounds and 1.4 blocks per game.

 Clowney plays for Team Dickerson for spring and summer AAU basketball.
 He has been emerging on the national level this spring, and is currently undervalued by the recruiting services.
 247Sports has him unranked and lists Clowney as the No. 33 power forward in the class of 2022, while Rivals has him as an unranked 3-star.

 Indiana, Clemson, Georgia Tech, Providence and Appalachian State have all extended offers within the last week, joining Xavier and Virginia Tech.
-Rosemond, who has trained Clowney before taking the job in Bloomington, is leading the recruitment for Indiana.
+Rosemond, who is well connected in the Southeast, is leading the recruitment for Indiana.

 To see all of Indiana’s class of 2022 and 2023 offers, GO HERE.

 .@NoahClowney joins our @Symone_Stanley to discuss his face up, his underrated shot, and what he is looking for in a college program!@TeamDickerson1 @DormanHoops @LakePointSports pic.twitter.com/nedO3XuurU

 The Daily Hoosier –“Where Indiana fans assemble when they’re not at Assembly”